 Estimate: £1,000

 This is best left to the professionals unless you’re a qualified electrician.
-You’ll pay around £1,000 for a full 12v wiring system for battery, split charger and lighting.
+You can expect to pay around £1,000 for a full 12v wiring system for battery, split charger and lighting.

-If you do have the skills, training and equipment needed to take on the work yourself, a basic 12v system (battery, connections and cables) ranges from £200-£400.
+If you do have the skills, training, and equipment needed to take on the work yourself, a basic 12v system (battery, connections and cables) ranges from approximately £200-£400.

 Kitchen Costs